 17 Rock Solid Website Layout Examples for 2019

 Some of the most creative web designers out there focus on creating a good layout.
-In web design, there are actually more things at play than layout design, however this article doesn’t really care about those.
+In web design, there are actually more things at play than layout design, this article doesn’t really care about those aspects.

-I’ve gathered 17 websites from around the web that have fantastic layouts.
+I’ve gathered 17 websites from around the web that has fantastic layouts.
 I’ll discuss what makes each layout great to give you a better understanding of how layout matters in web design.

 Let’s get started with The Horse’s design!